As you manage your cryptocurrency business, you will encounter suspicious or unusual transactions. What do you do?

 Why A SAR Policy Is Absolutely Critical In Cryptocurrency

-Cryptocurrency compliance is critical to your business, and having a rock-solid SAR policy is an important component of your compliance program.
+Compliance is critical to your business, and having a rock-solid SAR policy is an important component of your AML program.

 You need a SAR policy that provides the right guidance and requirements.
 This can be tricky, so it’s best to work with compliance experts to develop your SAR policy and implementation procedures.